dschreiter/dschreiter/README.md

 ### About Me

-👋  Thanks for stopping by, I am a inqusitive <strong>Self-Taught Developer</strong> with 7+ years professional experience.
+👋  Thanks for stopping by, I am a inqusitive self taught developer with 7+ years professional experience.
 When I'm not writing code, I am writing music, engaged in continuous learning, or meditating in nature.

 #### Actively seeking new opportunities!